-The third feature, as well as the one that we investigate in this note, is network clustering.
-In modern times, one of the most seminal research on social network clustering appeared in~\cite{Watts}, where each pair of actors in a social network were proven to be tied with a high probability if they had a mutual acquaintance, and such ``tie'' was parametrized by a measure called the {\em cluster coefficient}.
-This natural phenomenon in social networks was also discussed extensively in~\cite{Newman98,Newman01}.
-On the other hand, it seems reasonable to conjecture that a group of actors excessively tied in a network are inclined to forming a cluster.
-That it, the formation of a cluster requires the connections of actors within the cluster significantly higher than the connections between actors in and not in it.
-It was posited in some literatures, e.g.,~\cite{Holland}, that the high probability of the occurrence of ties between actors within a cluster was due to some kind of {\em homology} (also called ``internal homogeneity'') of the actors.
-For instance, consider a social network, say Facebook.
-Students from the same department of a college tend to form a community, in which almost everybody is a friend of each other (i.e., the students in the same community are more likely to be connected); while students of different educational background are much less likely to be connected.
-Such internal homogeneity is mostly reflected in a background parameter (i.e., same department) and a location parameter (i.e., same college).
+Social network clustering works under the rationale that a group of actors excessively tied in a network are inclined to forming a cluster.
+One of the seminal works on social network clustering was~\citet{Watts}, where each pair of actors in a social network was proven to be tied with a high probability if they had a mutual acquaintance, and such ``tie'' was parameterized by a measure called the clustering coefficient.
+This natural phenomenon in social networks was also discussed extensively by~\citet{Newman98,Newman01}.
+The formation of a cluster requires the connections of actors within the cluster are significantly higher than those between actors from different clusters.
+It was posited in some literatures, e.g.,~\citep{Holland}, that a high probability of the occurrence of ties between actors within a cluster was due to some kind of homology (also called ``internal homogeneity'') of the actors.
+For instance, students from the same department of a college tend to form a community, in which almost everybody is a friend of everybody (i.e., the students in the same community are more likely to be connected); while students with different educational background are much less likely to be connected.
+Such internal homogeneity is mostly reflected in a background parameter (e.g., same department) and a location parameter (e.g., same college).